Denotational semantics for guarded dependent type theory: A basic type theory for guarded recursion

 \section{A basic type theory for guarded recursion}

-This section introduces $\coregdtt$ a presentational variant of a fragment of the type theory $\gdtt$~\citep{Bizjak-et-al:GDTT}.
+This section introduces $\coregdtt$ a presentational variant of a fragment of the type theory $\gdtt$~\cite{Bizjak-et-al:GDTT}.
 The fragment is the one not mentioning universes, delayed substitutions and identity types.
-All these will be treated in Sections~\ref{sec:identity:types}--\ref{sec:codes}.
-The variation referred to above is in the treatment of clocks, which in previous work~\citep{Bizjak-et-al:GDTT,Mogelberg:tt-productive-coprogramming,Bizjak-Moegelberg:clocks-model} had a separate context.
+All these will be treated in Sections~\ref{sec:identity:types}--\ref{sec:universes}.
+The variation referred to above is in the treatment of clocks, which in previous work~\cite{Bizjak-et-al:GDTT,Mogelberg:tt-productive-coprogramming,Bizjak-Moegelberg:clocks-model} had a separate context.
 Here we simply include them in the context as if they were ordinary variables to simplify the presentation of the denotational semantics.
 Section~\ref{sec:variation:syntax} sketches an equivalence between $\coregdtt$ and the corresponding fragment of $\gdtt$.

 The rules for context formation, type judgements and equalities can be found in Figure~\ref{fig:basic:syntax}.
 Note that $\clocktype$ has a special status.
 In particular, it is not a type.
-Its status is similar to that of the interval type in cubical type theory~\citep{Cubical}.
+Its status is similar to that of the interval type in cubical type theory~\cite{Cubical}.
 Ignoring $\later{}$ and the clock irrelevance axiom, the type theory $\coregdtt$ is in fact just a fragment of a type theory with a base type $\clocktype$ in which types like $\depprod xA\clocktype$ or $\depsum \kappa\clocktype A$ are not allowed.
 Under this view, the type $\forall \kappa.A$ can be thought of as a dependent product type $\depprod \kappa\clocktype A$, in fact its basic behaviour is exactly like a dependent product, as can be seen from the equality rules.
 We make use of this view to establish soundness of the model given in Section~\ref{sec:basics}.
 What distinguishes it from an ordinary dependent product is the clock irrelevance axiom stated at the bottom of Figure~\ref{fig:basic:syntax}.
-The assumption $\wftype{\Gamma}A$ mean that $\kappa$ is not free in $A$, and so in that case $\forall\kappa .
+The set $\fv(A)$ is the set of free variables of $A$ defined in the usual way, and so the assumption $\kappa \notin\fv(A)$ implies that $\forall\kappa .
 A$ reduces to a simple function space $\clocktype \to A$.
 The axiom states that all maps of this type are constant.
 In Section~\ref{sec:orthogonality} we explain how to model the type theory with this additional axiom.

 In Figure~\ref{fig:basic:syntax} the equalities should be understood as equalities of terms in a context.
 For brevity we have omitted the context in most statements except the clock irrelevance axiom, which, unlike the other rules, is type directed.